quixio/quix-docs/docs/platform/quickstart.md

 4. Hover the mouse over the `Data` colum.
 You see the tool tip text `View live data`.
 5. Click the mouse where the tool tip text is displayed.
 You are taken to the Quix Data Explorer in a new tab.
 6. Under `SELECT STREAMS` select the box `Quickstart CPU Load - Server 1`.
-7. Under `SELECT PARAMETERS OR EVENTS` select `CPU_Load_1`.
+7. Under `SELECT PARAMETERS OR EVENTS` select `CPU_Load`.
 Your real-time CPU load is displayed as a waveform.
 You can also take a look at the table view, and the message view.

 ## Conclusion